asg017/sqlite-lines/benchmarks/README.md

 ![](./big-calc.png)

-**Commentary:** `sqlite-lines` holds its weight and even beats out DuckDB, though I imagine a future release of DuckDB may come with faster JSON parsing.
+**Commentary:** `sqlite-lines` holds its weight with larger datasets.
+Since `lines_read()` doesn't read the entire file into memory, it gets around the [maximum 1GB blob SQLite limit](https://www.sqlite.org/limits.html), allowing you to work on larger datasets.
+Other tools were left out of this benchmark since they simply took too long (and might fail after running out of memory).

 ### Count all `sh*` words in `/usr/share/dict/words`